 Globalization has shown that without due care, a company can become tarred with a very undesirable brush, and suffer a massive blow to its reputation.

 2. Problems Can Become PR Nightmares

-Supply chain weaknesses, transient disruptions and unsavory partnerships are among the issues that can place a company under a microscope and give the public a keen view into the underlying values of an organization.
+Supply chain weaknesses, transient disruptions, and unsavory partnerships are among the issues that can place a company under a microscope and give the public a keen view of the underlying values of an organization.